ciscoAnass/Flooky-AI/README.md

-# Claude Chatbot - University Project
+# FLooky AI

-A simple web-based chatbot powered by Anthropic's Claude API, created as a university project.
+A simple web-based chatbot powered by Anthropic's Claude API, created as a personal project.

 ## Features